Understanding Chrome Plating

 Unlike "sacrificial" coatings like zinc plating or galvanizing where porosity or a hole or bare edge may be no big deal, porosity in nickel-chrome plating is a disaster that doesn't merely fail to protect the steel, but greatly accelerates the corrosion of the steel.
 Chrome plating is a "barrier layer" plating; once the barrier is breached by a pinhole, very rapid rusting is unavoidable.
 A low quality chrome plating job with pinholes or porosity is much much worse than no plating at all; the plating electrochemically forces the underlying steel to rust.

-It is a manufacturing defect; return it, and don't let them harass you about "chemicals in your bathroom"!
+Poor quality plating that is already showing tiny signs of rusting when you buy it is a manufacturing defect; return it, and don't let them harass you about "chemicals in your bathroom"!
 It is they who have chosen to distribute defective items; costly returns are the only way you can influence their policy of selling garbage.

 Buzzwords: "Show chrome", "Triple Chrome Plating", "Double Nickel-Chrome"